jareksedy/WebOSClient/README.md

 ### 1.5.0 - Pairing with PIN and Activity Logging
 #### Features
 - Introduced PIN-based pairing functionality.
-- Implemented optional activity logging for enhanced convenience.
+- Implemented optional activity logging for convenience.

 Refer to [CHANGELOG.md](CHANGELOG.md) for the complete version history.